-- (1) The Municipal Planning Tribunal consists of at least 13 members made up as follows - (a) three officials in the full-time service of the Municipality; - (b) two persons registered as a professional with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - two persons registered as a professional with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (d) two persons with financial experience relevant to land development and land use and who is registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005);

-- (e) two persons either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); - (f) an environmental assessment practitioner registered with a voluntary association; and - (g) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto.
+- (1) The Municipal Planning Tribunal consists of not more than 16 members made up as follows: - (a) three officials in the full-time service of the Municipality; - (b) two persons who are registered as professional planners with the South African Council for the Planning Profession in terms of the Planning Profession Act, 2002 (Act No. 36 of 2002); - (c) two persons who are registered as professionals with the Engineering Council of South Africa in terms of the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (d) two persons with financial experience relevant to land development and land use and who are registered with a recognised voluntary association or registered in terms of the Auditing Profession Act, 2005 (Act No. 26 of 2005); - two persons either admitted as an attorney in terms of the Attorneys Act, 1979 (Act No. 53 of 1979) or admitted as advocate of the Supreme Court in terms of the Admission of Advocates Act, 1964 (Act No. 74 of 1964); - (f) two persons who are registered as professional land surveyors in terms of the Professional and Technical Surveyors' Act, 1984 (Act No. 40 of 1984), or a geomatics professional in the branch of land surveying in terms of the Geomatics Profession Act, 2013 (Act No. 19 of 2013); - (g) two persons who are registered as environmental assessment practitioners with a relevant voluntary association; - (h) any other person who has knowledge and experience of spatial planning, land use management and land development or the law related thereto.